YangYongbo716/My-PCB-Learning-Record/08-finalproject/README.md

 ![sunshine](./inspiration/sunshine.png)

-When I was takeing notes under some trees, I found that sunshine cast beautiful shadow on my paper.
-It gave me a feeling that maybe we can feel the beauty of nature's light and shadow in a new way.
+It was a coincidence that when I was taking notes, the sun and shadow was projected on my paper through the needles, which was producing a beautiful melody under the gentle touch of the breeze.

 ## Research